arbyste/jp-mining-note/docs/docs/definitions.md

 ## Ignoring a Dictionary
-If you want to see the dictionary on Yomichan but not have it show on Anki, you can use the `ignored-dict-regex` option.
+If you want to see the dictionary on Yomitan but not have it show on Anki, you can use the `ignored-dict-regex` option.

 To see how to edit the option, see [the section below](#editing-the-dictionary-regex).

-Conversely, if you want to not see the dictionary on Yomichan but want it to show up on Anki, [see here](jpresources.md#hide-the-dictionary-but-allow-it-to-be-used-by-anki).
+Conversely, if you want to not see the dictionary on Yomitan but want it to show up on Anki, [see here](jpresources.md#hide-the-dictionary-but-allow-it-to-be-used-by-anki).